chemalot/chemalot/README.md

 * **`sdfMMMinimize.csh`**
    Perform a geometry optimization using a molecular mechanics force field, with wrapped choices of Macromodel (Schrodinger), MOE (CCG) or SZYBKI (OpenEye).
 (License requirements)
    _Additional requirements: bmin, moebatch, szybki_

+* **`sdfModelCreateValidate.pl`**
+   Use sdfRModelPredictor.pl to create a Machine Learning Model and validate at the same time using randomly selected training and test sets.
+   Uses sdfR???ModelCreator.pl in the background.

 * **`sdfMolSeparator.csh`**
    Separate the disconnected molecules in a molfile (e.g. salt and compound) and output them in individual records.